Decrease the percentage of individuals who have not received a routine checkup less than 2 years ago but more than a year ago

 What Works

-Employers can play a critical part in helpinh their employees tp get anTools nual wellness-checks.
-According to Eden Healt, e,ployers can:
+Employers can play a critical part in helping their employees tp get annual wellness-checks.
+According to Eden Health, employers can provide incentives, protect PTO hours, and promote annual check up days,

-According to Chien, Chuang and Chen (Why People Do Not Attend Health Screenings: Factors That Influence Willingness to Participate in Health Screenings for Chronic Diseases), a convenient health screening site location, Cost (individuals do not have to pay for themselves), as well as sensitivity to human factors and diagnostic facilities (e.g., the sex, skills, attitudes, etc., of the healthcare professional who administers the screening) were important and influences people's willingness to participate in health screening services.
+A convenient health screening site location, cost (individuals do not have to pay for themselves), as well as sensitivity to human factors and diagnostic facilities (e.g., the sex, skills, attitudes, etc., of the healthcare professional who administers the screening) were important and influences people's willingness to participate in health screening services.

 Challenges

 When people are feeling healthy, they are less likely to have a wellness screening.
 The believe that health screenings were a waste of time, money, and other healthcare resources are also a challenge in motivating people to get regular health screenings.
-According to Chien, Chuang and Chen (Why People Do Not Attend Health Screenings: Factors That Influence Willingness to Participate in Health Screenings for Chronic Diseases), additional preventative factors included a belief that health screening service procedures were too complicated, and this was especially true for elderly people (who are more likely to have difficulty following instructions).
+Additional preventative factors included a belief that health screening service procedures were too complicated, and this was especially true for elderly people (who are more likely to have difficulty following instructions).
 Certain screening items were likely to cause negative feelings, such as distress.
-Chien, Chuang and Chen also reported that unexpectedly, some females reported that their husbands disapproved of health screenings, a preventative factor that was not identified other studies.
-The attitudes of health providers have an important influence over willingness of people to participate in health screenings.

 Corrective Action